MadrHacks/snakeCTF2024-writeups/pwn/snakechat/README.md

 The only operations the bot performs are sending `Hello @username` when a user joins and `Bye username` when a user leaves after a short delay, with other kinds of chat messages being sent to `/dev/null`.
 Further analysis on the mention processing code leads to the `replace_mentions` function, which iterates over the connected clients (a linked list where each item is a pair composed of the username and the user id) and replaces each instance of a `@username` with the corresponding user id.

-If an attacker were to create a fake entry in the clients list with the right username and a user id set to arbitrary data, it would be possible to leak that data by getting the bot to mention that user.
-That would lead to a message containing "Hello %U" as text and the arbitrary data inside the arguments list.
+If an attacker were to create a fake entry in the list containing the references to the clients with the right username and a user id set to arbitrary data, it would be possible to leak that data by getting the bot to mention that user.
+That would lead to a message containing "Hello %U" as text and the arbitrary data inside the arguments' list.

 Looking at the related struct, that is